HuijingJia/theveggiecrew/README.md

-# theveggiecrew
-This is a website build for the veggie crew, aiming to serve better vegan dish to all members.
+This website is dedicated to providing our members with delicious and innovative vegan dishes.
+Our mission is to inspire a love for plant-based cooking while ensuring that everyone enjoys healthy, flavorful meals